Triggers

 Custom Body

-You can customize the body of the webhook.
-You can use the variables mentioned above.
+Using mustache variables you can customize the body of the webhook.
 If you are not using a json body then please make sure you are using the right content-type by setting custom headers.
-See examples below.

 Discord